 Procedures: If lifestyle changes and medications don’t work, your doctor has a number of ways to remove part or all of your prostate.
 Many of these are called “minimally invasive,” meaning they’re easier on you than regular surgery.
 They use probes or scopes and don’t require large cuts in your body.

 Examples are TUMT, Rezūm, and laser therapy to remove part of your prostate gland.
 Other surgeries include:

 Transurethral resection of the prostate, or TURP, in which the doctor uses a scope and cuts out pieces of the gland with a wire loop

-In some cases, your doctor may also suggest a traditional, open surgery to remove your prostate.
+In some cases, your doctor may also suggest a traditional, open surgery or a robotic procedure to remove your prostate.

 BPH doesn’t lead to prostate cancer or make you more likely to get it.